REFEDS/eduperson/eduperson-202001.md

 This attribute is designed in part to aid in the preservation of user privacy.
-It is therefore REQUIRED to be opaque, having no particular relationship to the principal\'s other identifiers, such as a local username.
-It MAY be a pseudorandom value generated and stored by the identity provider, or MAY be derived from some function over the audience\'s identity and other principal-specific input(s), such as a serial number or UUID assigned by the identity provider.
+It is therefore REQUIRED to be opaque, having no particular relationship to the principal's other identifiers, such as a local username.
+It MAY be a pseudorandom value generated and stored by the identity provider, or MAY be derived from some function over the audience's identity and other principal-specific input(s), such as a serial number or UUID assigned by the identity provider.

 This attribute is also designed to inhibit, when appropriate, the